-On Wednesday, July 31, the Federal Reserve lowered interest rates for the first time since the global financial crisis—in other words, the first time in over a decade.
-The Fed reduced their benchmark interest rate by 25 points, bringing the federal funds rate down to a target range of between 2 and 2.25 percent.
+On Wednesday, September 18, the Federal Reserve lowered interest rates for the second time this year, reducing their benchmark interest rate by 25 points to bring the federal funds rate down another quarter of a percent – from 2%-2.25% in July to a target range of between 1.75%-2%.

-The fed funds rate sets the tone, as it were, for other interest rates.
+The fed funds rate sets the tone, as it were, for other interest rates like credit cards, auto loans, mortgages, home equity lines of credit, savings accounts and CDs.
 If the fed funds rate goes up, expect to see other types of interest rise as well.
 Now that the fed funds rate has gone down, well… what does that mean for your credit?

 You may pay less in credit card interest

 Now that the feds have lowered their benchmark interest rate, you might start to see lower credit card interest rates as well.
 Credit card interest is generally tied to what’s called the “prime rate,” which represents the interest rate lenders give their prime customers.
 If you’ve got great credit, you might be eligible for the prime interest rate.
 If you’ve got less than great credit, you’ll get charged interest over the prime rate.

 The prime rate is tied to—you guessed it—the fed funds rate.
 So if the fed funds rate goes down, the prime rate goes down and your credit card interest might go down.
 Credit card interest reached record highs this July, so any reduction in interest, no matter how small, is to your benefit.
 If you don’t see any changes to your credit card interest rate, it might be time to negotiate a better APR.